How to keep your chickens cool when temperatures rise.

 So make sure your flock has a constant supply of cold, clean water during hot weather, even if that means changing it several times each day.

-• If you use metal containers, remember that they'll heat up quickly in the sun.
+• If you use metal containers, remember they'll heat up quickly in the sun.
 Make sure they'll be in the shade all day.

 • Think about changing the way you provide water for your flock in the heat.
 There are more effective ways to keep it cool than using only one or two large containers.

 • Offer a series of smaller, more shallow dishes.
-Use whatever you have - bowls, basins, pots - anything that holds water and is "food safe".
-Avoid using plastic that's not labelled food safe - chemicals can leach into the water.
+Use whatever you have – bowls, basins, pots – anything that holds water and is "food safe".
+Avoid using plastic that's not labelled food safe: chemicals can leach into the water.

 • Your chickens need to conserve energy, so don't make them go hunting for water.
 Put the containers in different places around the run, particularly wherever they go to keep cool.